dhruva-shashi/coderunner/README.md

 ### Give permissions

-- Give permission for the installer to install Coderunner by using the following command
+Give permission for the installer to install Coderunner by using the following command

-`chmod +x installer`
+`$ chmod +x installer`

+### Run the executable file

-- Run the installer executable file
+Run the installer executable file using the following command

-`./installer`
+`$ ./installer`

 ## How to Use

 - Create a file for input and name it `input.txt`
 - Create a file for output and name it `output.txt`
 - Write the code to a file named `codefile.cpp`
-- Run coderunner using the `$ coderunner` command
+- Run coderunner using the following command

+`$ coderunner`